royhersh/dayssince/README.md

 > Application link - https://dayssince.royhersh.me

-This is an educational side project I made in order to study methodologies I hardly use in my day job.
-The goal for this project is to deepen my knowledge in full stack web application building especially in Node.js, MongoDB, ,React/Redux, Testing and Docker.
+This is an educational side project I made in order to deepen my knowledge in full stack web application building especially in Node.js, MongoDB, ,React/Redux, Testing and Docker.

 ## Running dev environment using Docker